The History of the Property

-Beermullah is the original farm of the Beermullah district, north of Gingin which is 100 km north of Perth and comprises of over 1000 acres of land surrounding Beermullah Lake.
+Beermullah Farm is the original farm of the Beermullah district, north of Gingin which is 100 km north of Perth and comprises of over 1000 acres of land surrounding Beermullah Lake.

-The farming activities are focused on the breeding of high quality Red Angus bulls for local and export markets, using just grass, with no reliance on supplements such as hay or grain.
+The farming activities are focused on the breeding of high quality Red Angus Bulls for local and export markets, using just grass, with no reliance on supplements such as hay or grain.

 Beermullah is also home to a number of significant wetlands.
 With some help from the Envirofund, the World Wildlife Fund and the Department of Environment and Conservation, all the wetlands on Beermullah have now been fenced to exclude livestock.
 This has allowed native vegetation to regenerate, creating additional habitat for the already plentiful birdlife.

 The property surrounds Beermullah Lake, a large and permanent body of water (250 acres in total), that provides a home for over 84 bird species.
 Birdlife Australia visit regularly to identify and count the birdlife.

 We choose sustainable farming practices wherever possible and are proud to be part of the national Grain & Graze programme trialling new methods of conservation and biodiversity; and the Healthy Wetlands Habitats Programme revegetating Beermullah Lake.

 Every year, since 2015 there have been 1,000 native tree and bush seedlings planted and protected behind fencing.
 These tree lines provide cattle with shade, as paddock trees have slowly been rundown and provide ecosystems for native flora and fauna to thrive.
 Having a healthy farm is good for everyone.